 As real estate agents, prospective buyers looking for a home often ask us some variation of the question, “What are the good areas in Boise?”
 It seems a fair question for a buyer to ask their REALTOR® and one most people think we should be able to answer.
 However, for a variety of good reasons, we are not able to do so.
 Here are two of the big ones:

-In seeking to answer to the "what are the good areas in Boise” question for yourself, we recommend the following:
+In seeking to answer the question "What are the good areas in Boise?” for yourself, we recommend the following:

 Research the Areas: Thanks to the internet, information and statistics are readily at your fingertips for pretty much anything you want to know about a given place.
 Make sure to look into the things of importance to you!
 As one option, the “Helpful Links” page on our site provides a number of good sources for researching different areas in the Treasure Valley.

 Spend Time There: Probably the best way to learn about an area is to observe it in person.
 Take a drive or walk through the neighborhood of interest at different times of the day, and consider what you see, hear, and experience.
 Check out the restaurants, amenities, recreation, grocery stores, shopping, and entertainment options nearby.
 This will help you better know what life might be like there and if you might enjoy it!

 Talk to Others Who Live There: While you’re out and about in an area, talk to people you meet who live there.
 Ask what they like and dislike about the area as well as other questions to help determine what your likes and dislikes might be.

 Though we can’t answer the question for you, we hope this information is beneficial in helping determine YOUR answer to the question “What are the good areas in Boise for me?”

 This listing includes the properties located at 1503 S Euclid Ave (Duplex), 1325 W Highland St (Townhome), & 1347 W Highland St (Townhome).
 Rare opportunity to own a prim...